qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

          <qdl_download_path>/QDL_<version>_<operating_system>_<architecture_type>/qdl --storage emmc prog_firehose_ddr.elf rawprogram0.xml patch0.xml

    .. note::
      * The machine configurations have either UFS or EMMC storage enabled by default.
-To check the default storage, see :ref:`Setting storage <set_storage>`.
+To check the default storage, see :ref:`Set storage <set_storage>`.
      * Use QDL binary based on the host computer architecture.
 For example, linux_x64 supported qdl binary is ``qdl_<version>/QDL_Linux_x64/qdl``.

    Flashing is successful if you see *partition 1 is now bootable* on the terminal window as shown in the following message: